Pre-Teaching is not Student

 1. What is the dual-placement option?

 The dual-placement option is available in the fall semester only.
-It allows students to complete their pre-teaching and methods field experiences in the same semester.
+It allows students to complete their pre-teaching and methods field experiences in the same semester at the same placement site.
 There is a special application form for the dual placement.
 Please be aware that you will need to spend 100 hours in your school placement site over the 16-week semester.
 Please contact your advisor to determine if this option might work for you.